danielharrell/does_music_move/does_music_move.md

 not thinking twice about calling what we hear a "movement".
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.

 There is, however, a problem with this sort of talk.
 And I would like to begin my lecture by outlining this problem, before going on to say why I find the problem important, even for those of us with little interest in music otherwise.

-On the one hand, when we hear music move---at
-least of any kind that includes not just rhythm,
-but melody and harmony---we hear this movement
-as a change in place.
-And this change in place
-distinguishes music from mere sound, which
-changes only in time.
-In the rise and fall of a
-police siren, for example, we hear a sound rather than a melody, because there is no change in
-place that we hear behind the change in pitch,
-as if having caused it; and the siren, then,
-rises and falls in time, but not in space.
-(Switch order here.)
-In the rise and fall of a melody, by contrast, we hear
-just this: a change in place behind the change
-in pitch, as if having caused it; for example,
-the change in pitch, from C to G, caused by the
-change in place, from the first degree of a scale to the fifth, or if you prefer, from the 1 tone
-to the 5 tone.

-ogiving us the sense that the melody is rising and falling in time because it is rising and falling in space. r, if you prefer, from the 1 tone to the 5 tone.

-that has a beginning and end in time, it is
-this that distinguishes music from mere sound.
-which makes music different from mere sound. .
-Generally speaking, sounds have beginnings and
-ends in time, without any interest in music.
-What is more, we
-can be very precise about the places in question.
-We don't hear a melody just rise and fall; we
-hear it rise and fall from one tone to another in a scale of such tones---say, from the 1 tone up
-to the 5, then down again to the 1.
-Similarly,
-we don't hear the harmony that supports that
-melody just depart and return; we hear it depart
-and return from one chord to another in a scale
-of such chords---say, from tonic to dominant
-and back again to tonic.
-It is this precision
-about the space in which music moves that allows
-it to be composed and encoded, more or less
-completely, on a musical score, even though the
-score itself is soundless and motionless.
-It
-is also this precision that allows music to be
-analyzed and studied, rather than merely heard
-and appreciated.
+On the one hand, when we hear music move---at least of any kind that includes not just rhythm, but melody and harmony---we hear this movement as a change in place.
+And this change in place distinguishes music from mere sound, which changes only in time.
+In the rise and fall of a melody, for example, we hear a change in pitch, say from C to G and back to C, behind which, as if having caused it, we sense a change in place, say from the first degree of the scale up to the fifth and back down to the first, or if you prefer, from the 1 tone to the 5 tone and back.
+But we sense no such change in place behind the change in pitch of a police siren, and nothing in the finite topography of scale degrees or dynamic qualities directly applicable to it, since the siren's change in pitch is continuous rather than discrete.
+But then we hear the rise and fall of a siren as a sound, changing its pitch in time; while we hear the rise and fall of a melody as music, changing its place in space.

+What is more, and as illustrated by my example of melody, we can be exact about the change of place in question.
+We don't hear a melody just rise and fall; we hear it rise and fall from one tone to another in a scale of such tones---say, from the 1 tone up to the 5, then down again to the 1.
+Similarly, we don't hear the harmony that supports that melody just depart and return; we hear it depart and return from one chord to another in a scale of such chords---say, from tonic to dominant and back again to tonic.
+It is this precision about the space in which music moves that allows it to be composed and encoded, more or less completely, on a musical score, even though the score itself is soundless and motionless.
+It is also this precision that allows music to be analyzed and studied, rather than merely heard and appreciated.
 And that music happens in so articulable a space is what seems to distinguishes it from mere sound, which happens, by contrast, in time rather than space. it is the space of music in this sense that distinguishes it from mere sound, which by contrast happens only in time.

 And how could it be otherwise?
-After all, if
-music happens in time, and time is a measure of
-motion, then music, it would seem, is a motion
-in turn; and for lovers of music, among the most
-meaningful such motions in their lives.
+After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion in turn; and for lovers of music, among the most meaningful such motions in their lives.

 (Put weirdness below) Space
 weird (symphony seated in chairs), but real enough